Voyen/IS-technical-test/docs/docs.md

 Once the file is ready for deployment, a manual approval step requires the developer to approve the deployment.
 Once approved, the new image will be deployed to the appropriate ECS Service.

+### Multiple Environments

+Under normal circumstances, this solution would be deployed to at least 2 environments; a testing/staging env, and a production one.
+When a new image is detected in ECR, it would first be deployed fully (without approval) to the testing environment, and then with manual approval to production.

+However since I am actually hosting this solution on my own personal AWS account, I intentionally did not create a testing environment to reduce my personal operating costs.

 ### Notes

 The generated CloudFormation templates for the solution can be found at: